prateekgurnani10/my-gatsby-website/README.md

 ## Acknowledgments 🎁

-I was motivated to create this project because I wanted to contribute on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and [Andrei](https://github.com/aneagoie)
+# I was motivated to create this project because I wanted to contribute on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and [Andrei](https://github.com/aneagoie)

+# my-gatsby-website

+My portfolio website

+> > > > > > > 1195efd3997ac18c6cb8411ca4e91141ddf22be1